i40poster/geoSampaRHelper/README.md

 # Observation

-This lib will work best if you use in a RStudio custom  install as described here at: [i40poster/geoSampaRHelper](https://github.com/i40poster/geoSampaRHelper)
+This lib will work best if you use in a RStudio custom install that is  described at [i40poster/geoFracker](https://github.com/i40poster/geoFracker).

 # Use